 After decades of orthodoxy and stringent enforcement of drug policies, the global counternarcotics regime is increasingly challenged.
 Some countries, particularly in the Americas and in Europe, are adopting liberalized approaches, and an array of drug policies is emerging.
 Policymakers are reviewing the effectiveness of existing policies and exploring alternatives, creating new directions for the global drug policy regime.

-On September 22, the Latin America Initiative (LAI) at Brookings, the London School of Economics (LSE) and the Open Society Foundations hosted a discussion on global drug policy trends and effectiveness.
-Experts addressed among other issues the security and organized crime implications, the effectiveness of supply-side policies, as well as mass incarceration and the public health dimensions.
-Panelists included John Collins, international drug policy coordinator at LSE IDEAS; Vanda Felbab-Brown, senior fellow with the Center for 21st Century Security and Intelligence at Brookings; Daniel Mejia, associate professor and director of the Research Center on Drugs and Security at Universidad de los Andes; and Jasmine Tyler, senior policy analyst at the Open Society Foundations.
-LAI Director and Senior Fellow Harold Trinkunas provided introductory remarks and moderated the discussion.
+On September 22, the Latin America Initiative (LAI) at Brookings, the London School of Economics (LSE) and the Open Society Foundations will host a discussion on global drug policy trends and effectiveness.
+Experts will address among other issues the security and organized crime implications, the effectiveness of supply-side policies, as well as mass incarceration and the public health dimensions.
+Panelists will include John Collins, international drug policy coordinator at LSE IDEAS; Vanda Felbab-Brown, senior fellow with the Center for 21st Century Security and Intelligence at Brookings; Daniel Mejia, associate professor and director of the Research Center on Drugs and Security at Universidad de los Andes; and Jasmine Tyler, senior policy analyst at the Open Society Foundations.
+LAI Director and Senior Fellow Harold Trinkunas will provide introductory remarks and moderate the discussion.

 Keep up-to-date with drug policy developments by subscribing to the IDPC Monthly Alert.